hui-sheen/polytrap/README.md

 ## Arguments
 Two mandatory arguments are -i (--input) and -o (--output).
 So users must prepare one input file containing genomic ranges.
 This file should contain three columns, denoting chromosome, start position, and end position, respectively.
 The field separator can be comma or tab.
 Please refer to the example input file included in the package (in.bed and in.csv).
 Besides, the user must also indicate the file name for the output, given as argument -o (--output).

-Other optional arguments pertain to genome (-g), tract group (-t), extension or boundary (-b), hinge or junction (-j and -J), genomic region constraint (-r), intersection mode (-I), and input file specification (-H and -d).
+Other optional arguments pertain to genome (-g), tract type (-t), extension or boundary (-b), hinge or junction (-j and -J), genomic region constraint (-r), intersection mode (-I), and input file specification (-H and -d).
 Type the following command for a comprehensive help on these options.

 	python polytrap.py --help

-hinge (-j) and intersection mode (-I) may be a bit abstract to understand.
+Let us explain a bit more about hinge (-j) and intersection mode (-I).
 In a genome, two tandem stretches of polytracts may be separated by only one (or 1~3) nucleotide, in which case we term the separating nucleotide(s) a *hinge* site.
 We suggest considering 1-nt hinges, although this can be tunable within [1,3].
 Intersection mode designates how an overlap between a user-given genomic interval and a polytract is defined and quantified.
 Under the default *singleton* mode (*-I s*), we regard a genomic interval as a singleton unit, so whenever a spatial overlap appears, we count it as ONE overlap.
 Under the alternative *multiplex* mode (*-I m*), we regard a genomic interval as a union of its constituent nucleotides, so when a spatial overlap appears, we take into account the number of overlapping nucleotides.

 ## Extension to new genomes
 Assume Polytrap does not cover canFam3 (dog), and you want to incorporate this new genome into Polytrap.
 You can first move away all \*canfam3\* files at polytrap/tracts, and follow the instructions to test if those files are being generated.